 They concluded that due to the hilly terrain and the fact that the houses are widely dispersed it would be preferable for each household to have their own water tank (minimum 1000L).

 At present, UWCM support 11 groups in the Bulambuli area each with 30 members ie 330 households who would benefit from having individual rainwater harvesting tanks.
 Uganda Concern UK are committed to raising funds to buy 1000L tanks for as many of these households as possible and the Trustees have been working closely with staff from UWCM and community leaders to ensure that communities take ownership of this project and do not simply rely on donors to provide all the resources.

 Community leaders met with UWCM and agreed that anyone who receives a tank shall be required to cover the cost of providing the gutters, pipework and concrete base and would receive training on general maintenance and repair of the tanks.
 It was also agreed that if a member wanted a larger tank that they could pay the difference.

-We are delighted that Kenn Road Methodist Church in Clevedon have chosen to support this project for one year starting in September 2019.
-Graham Roberts, a member of Kenn Road, will be joining a small group going out to Uganda in January 2020 who will visit the communities and see for themselves just what a difference these tanks are having on the lives of those concerned.
+We were delighted that Kenn Road Methodist Church in Clevedon chose to support this project for one year starting in September 2019.
+Graham Roberts, a member of Kenn Road, joined a small group who went out to Uganda in January 2020 to visit the communities and discover just what a difference these tanks are having on the lives of those concerned.